-Pursuant to this agreement, we paid MacroGenics an upfront payment of US\$15.0 million.
-We also agreed to pay MacroGenics development and regulatory milestone fees of up to US\$135.0 million and tiered doubledigit royalties (ranging from mid-teens to twenty percent) based on annual net sales in the territories.
-As of the date of this prospectus, no milestone payments or royalties are due under this agreement.
+Additionally, we will pay MacroGenics an up-front payment of US\$15.0 million.
+We also agreed to pay MacroGenics development and regulatory milestone fees of up to US\$135.0 million and tiered double-digit royalties (ranging from mid-teens to twenty percent) based on annual net sales in the territories.